 INFORMATION FOR PARENTS

-Parents who wish to opt their children out of the Growing Years (GY) programme need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable (Annex A, linked below).
-A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 25/01/2019.
+11. Parents who wish to opt their children out of the Growing Years (GY) programme need to complete an opt-out form.
+This form will be sent to parents at the start of the year through Parents Gateway.
+The opt-out form can be completed online.
+Alternatively, a hardcopy of the form, duly completed and signed, can be submitted to the school office.
+The form can be downloaded here:

-Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable (Annex B, linked below).
-A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 21/01/2019.
+12. Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
+This form will be sent to parents at the start of the year through Parents Gateway.
+The opt-out form can be completed online A hardcopy of the form, duly completed and signed, can be submitted to the school office.

-Parents who wish to attend the school sexuality education programmes should also contact the school to make the necessary arrangements.
+14. Parents, who wish to attend the school sexuality education programmes, should also contact the school to make the necessary arrangements.